-How the celebrations will differ hinges on how long it is since the weight loss surgery was performed.
+How the celebrations will differ hinges on how long it is since the gastric sleeve, bypass or band surgery was performed.

 Whether you can eat and what you can eat in the days and first few weeks after weight loss surgery is performed varies between types of surgeries and surgeons.

 Pushing the boundaries with festive food and celebratory food is simply not worth the risk after surgery to the stomach area.
 That's for sure!